 #2 Handles received messages

 Implementers of this interface declare they can handle a specific message type.
 When the bus receives a ShipOrderMessage, it can look for an implementation of IHandler<ShipOrderMessage> and, using an inversion of control tool, instantiate the implementation and call Handle on it, passing in the message (an example of this is in the sample code for this chapter, but isn't necessary for the text).
-Listing 19.15 shows the concrete message handler.
+For this example.
+We are using a feature of MvcContrib called the command processor.
+Listing 19.15 shows a handler for the ShipOrder message.
+The command processor's IHandler capability is in the Command<T> base class.

 Listing 19.15 Concrete message handler

-public class ShipOrderHandler : IHandler<ShipOrderMessage> #1
+public class ShipOrderHandler : Command<ShipOrder> #1

 {

 readonly IRepository _repository;

 public ShipOrderHandler(IRepository repository)

 {

 _repository = repository;

 }

-protected override Result Execute(ShipOrderMessage msg)
+protected override ReturnValue Execute(ShipOrder commandMessage)

 {

-var order = _repository.GetById<Order>(msg.OrderId);
+var order = _repository.GetById<Order>(commandMessage.OrderId);

 order.Ship(); #2

 _repository.Save(order);

-return Result.Success();
+return new ReturnValue().SetValue(order);

 }

 }

-#1 Implement handler interface
+#1 Implement command abstraction

 #2 Order shipping logic

-OrderShippingService has added itself to the bus' registry as the handler for messages of type ShipOrderMessage just by implementing IHandler<ShipOrderMessage> (1).
-The actual work is done in the Handle method, where it can use its own dependencies as needed.
+MvcContrib's command processor knows how to locate handlers; therefore, inheriting from Command<ShipOrder> (#1) is all it takes to register as a handler for that message.
+1).
+The actual work is done in the Execute method, where it can use its own dependencies as needed.

-While it's very useful (and cool) to decouple our business logic code from our user interface, this technique hasn't necessarily simplified our controller.
+While it's very useful to decouple our business logic code from our user interface, this action should only be taken on applications that are medium to large in size.
+Small applications have no need for this type of separation.
+Furthermore, this technique hasn't necessarily simplified our controller.
 Our cyclomatic complexity remains - we would still need to test what happens should the result succeed and should it fail.
 There's another abstraction to be extracted: the concept of success or failure can be baked in to our bus architecture.
 The idea is to set up an action result to handle sending the message.
 The action result can also check the result of the message dispatch and execute a nested action result function upon success or failure.
 The controller is still responsible for choosing the action result for success and the action result for failure, continuing in its role as the storyboard director.
 The complete action result is used in the sample code for this chapter, but we see a simplified CommandResult in listing 19.16.

 Listing 19.16 A command executing action result